mediacloud/backend/README.txt

 Examples
 --------

-### Getting Stories from Media Cloud
+### Getting the Latest Stories from Media Cloud

-You can fetch the latest stories from MediaCloud like this:
+You can fetch the latest 20 processed stories from MediaCloud like this:

     from mediacloud.api import MediaCloud
     mc = MediaCloud( api_username, api_password )
-    results = mc.recentStories()

-You can fetch information about a specific story like this:

-    from mediacloud.api import MediaCloud
-    mc = MediaCloud( api_username, api_password )
-    results = mc.storyDetail(story_id)

-You can fetch the stories created after a specific story like this:

-    from mediacloud.api import MediaCloud
-    mc = MediaCloud( api_username, api_password )
-    results = mc.storiesSince(story_id)
+    stories = mc.allProcessed()

 ### Saving Stories to CouchDB